Building a DB BR V90 (BR 290)

 The basic heavy metal frame is represented by pieces of 2mm thick card cut to the basic shape of the bogie side onto which other pieces will be added.

-Openings have been cut where the axle boxes will be whilst 4 lightening holes have been drilled through the card.
+Openings have been cut where the axle boxes will be whilst 4 holes have also been drilled through the card.

 The bogies have now been given some detail parts.
 The various parts have been added from a mixture of card, plastic strip, brass sheet, tube and shortened bolts.
 In total there are 29 parts needed for each bogie side.